 Regular Laminate Floor Cleaning Process

-1. You should start by sweeping or vacuuming the floor to completely remove any dirt or loose debris.
-This is something that should be done regularly just to maintain the wear layer.
+You should start by sweeping or vacuuming the floor to eradicate any dirt or loose debris.
+This is something that should be done regularly to maintain the wear layer.

-2. Next, apply an appropriate laminate floor cleanser to a small section of the floor directly.
+Next, apply an appropriate laminate floor cleaner to a small section of the floor directly.
 Just a few drops should be enough.
-If you don’t have a specific laminate cleansing agent then dish soap will suffice.
+If you don’t have a specific laminate cleansing agent, then dish soap will suffice.

-6. As you work make sure that you do not end up with standing water on the floor at any time.
+As you work, make sure that you do not end up with standing water on the floor at any time.
 If pools of liquid form, wipe them up immediately with a clean cloth or towel.

 - Oil Soap